Corporate sociopolitical activism: Definition

 CSA is a unique form of cause-related firm behavior defined broadly by two distinct characteristics: publicity and partisanship.
-Specifically, CSA involves a firm’s public support of or opposition to a partisan sociopolitical issue.
-Such issues are described as “salient unresolved social matters on which societal and institutional opinion is split, thus potentially engendering acrimonious debate among groups.”
-Notably, while the controversy surrounding a given issue can change or be resolved, a firm’s efforts may be considered CSA to the extent that they reflect engagement with an issue defined as partisan at a given point in time, politics, and culture.
-Further, the term “brand activism” has been used to describe similar efforts by individual brands (i.e., owned by firms) to vocalize public stances on sociopolitical issues; brand activism can, thus, be considered CSA delivered through a brand’s voice.
+Specifically, CSA involves a firm's public support of or opposition to a partisan sociopolitical issue.
+Such issues are described as "salient unresolved social matters on which societal and institutional opinion is split, thus potentially engendering acrimonious debate among groups".
+Notably, while the controversy surrounding a given issue can change or be resolved, a firm's efforts may be considered CSA to the extent that they reflect engagement with an issue defined as partisan at a given point in time, politics, and culture.
+Furthermore, the term "brand activism" has been used to describe similar efforts by individual brands (i.e. owned by firms) to vocalize public stances on sociopolitical issues; brand activism can, thus, be considered CSA delivered through a brand's voice.

 Conceptual distinctions

-CSA is comparable but distinct from two related firm activities: corporate social responsibility (CSR) and corporate political activity (CPA).

 Corporate social responsibility

-CSR involves firms’ contributions to widely favored societal goals (e.g., community resources, education, donations to disease prevention research) via philanthropic or charitable efforts, CSA pertains to a firm’s engagement in causes for which there is no universally acceptable “correct” response.
-Further, CSA may involve a lower level of monetary investment (e.g., a press release, an open letter) compared to CSR; however, there is greater risk associated with CSA, due in part to the potential for backlash from various stakeholders.
+CSR involves firms' contributions to widely favored societal goals (e.g. community resources, education, and donations to disease prevention research) via philanthropic or charitable efforts, CSA pertains to a firm's engagement in causes for which there is no universally acceptable correct response.
+Furthermore, CSA may involve a lower level of monetary investment (e.g. a press release or an open letter) compared to CSR; however, there is greater risk associated with CSA, due in part to the potential for backlash from various stakeholders.

 Corporate political activity

-CSA is distinct from CPA—a firm’s efforts (e.g., campaign contributions, lobbying, donations to political action committees) to sway political processes and gain policy-related market advantages.
+CSA is distinct from CPA—a firm's efforts (e.g. campaign contributions, lobbying, and donations to political action committees) to sway political processes and gain policy-related market advantages.
 While both types of firm activities reflect involvement in the political process, they differ in the extent to which they are publicized.
-CSA is often utilized as a public demonstration of a firm’s core values and principles.
-Conversely, CPA is an often-discreet activity that is typically made public only through “accidental disclosure”.
+CSA is often utilized as a public demonstration of a firm's core values and principles.
+Conversely, CPA is an often-discreet activity that is typically made public only through "accidental disclosure".